-One of the biggest mistakes that many people make when doing their own DNA testing kit review is that they focus on the company who is selling or providing the kit and not the lab that is actually doing all of the work.
-Doing a home DNA test review isn’t very difficult as long as focus on the laboratory.
-Here are some basic facts that you need to keep in mind when doing your review.
+One of the biggest mistakes that many people make when buying a DNA test kit is that they focus on the company who is selling or providing the kit and not the lab that is actually doing all of the work.
+Here are some basic facts that you need to keep in mind when thinking about doing DNA testing at home.

 Tests for 100 illnesses, traits, and conditions.
 Order a kit, register it, and send in your saliva sample.
 Get results online from the CLIA certified lab in 6-8 weeks.
 Basic kit is $399.
 Read 23andMe reviews.

 One of the quickest, easiest, and most accurate paternity tests on the market.
 99.9999% accurate when both parents and child are tested.
 Order an online kit and send in cheek swab sample.
 Once the lab receives your sample, results are available in as little as three working days.
 The home paternity test kit is $199.
 Read Beta Paternity reviews.

 Accredited by the American Association of Blood Banks, HomeDNA offers paternity testing with 99.9999% accuracy.
 Order a kit online and use their HomeSwab 4 step process to get results online in about 5 business days.
 Kits are affordably priced at $78.
 Read HomeDNA reviews.

 The only service that offers paternity tests available at your local pharmacy.
 Send your samples to their fully accredited DNA Paternity Testing Laboratory with a 2-3 business day turnaround time.
 Total cost is $158.99 (kit at pharmacy for $29.99 and lab fees are $129).
 Read Identigene reviews.